 How is this done?

-For 3 cups of (uncooked) rice, use ½ cup of rice vinegar, 2 tablespoons of sugar and 2 teaspoons of salt.
+For 3 cups of dry sushi rice, use 0.5 cup of rice vinegar, 2 tablespoons of sugar and 2 teaspoons of salt.
 Use only rice vinegar!
-Any other kind of vinegar will taste bad. -Alternatively, you could use Sushi rice seasoning powder.
+Any other kind of vinegar will taste bad.
+Alternatively, you could use Sushi rice seasoning powder.

-Mix together in a small pot, on medium heat until all solids are mixed in.
+Mix together in a small pot, on medium heat until all solids are mixed together.

 Pour mixture on rice and mix well.
 That should take a minute or two.

 Let the rice cool down for a few minutes until it reaches room temperature.
 Don’t put the rice in the fridge to make it cool faster – that will damage the rice.
 You can however use a fan, A/C or put it by the window.

 Important tip – Some people prefer less seasoned sushi rice.
 Additionally, the strength from different brands of rice vinegar might vary.
 If it is your first time making sushi rice, or you are uncertain, prepare half the amount of seasoning described above.
 Mix it with the rice and taste.

 Trust your own senses if you like to use the full amount or not.